An Intuitive Tutorial to Gaussian Process Regression: ILLUSTRATIVE EXAMPLE

-\end{ceqn} Note that after learning/tuning the hyperparameters, the predictive variance $\text{cov}(\mathbf{f}_*)$ depends on not only the inputs $\mathbf{X}$ and $\mathbf{X}_*$ but also the outputs $\mathbf{y}$ \cite{chen2018priors}.
-With the optimized hyperparameters $\sigma_f = 0.0067$ and $l = 0.0967$, the regression result of the observed data points in Fig. \ref{FIG:11} was shown in Fig. \ref{FIG:12}.
+\end{ceqn} Note that after learning/optimizing the hyperparameters, the predictive variance $\text{cov}(\mathbf{f}_*)$ depends on not only the inputs $\mathbf{X}$ and $\mathbf{X}_*$ but also the outputs $\mathbf{y}$ \cite{chen2018priors}.
+With the optimized hyperparameters, $\sigma_f = 0.0067$ and $l = 0.0967$, the regression result of the observed data points shown in Fig. \ref{FIG:11} is depicted in Fig. \ref{FIG:12}.
 Here, the hyperparameters optimization was conducted by the GPy package, which will be introduced in the next section.

-\subsection{Gaussian processes packages}
+\subsection{Gaussian Processes Packages}

-This section will review three software packages written in Python for Gaussian processes implementations.
-One of the most well-known GP packages is GPy \cite{de2017gpflow}.
-GPy is a maturely developed package with well-documented explanations since 2012.
-GPy uses NumPy to perform all its computations.
-For tasks that do not require heavy computations, GPy is sufficient and stable to use.
-However, GPR is computationally expensive in high dimensional spaces (features more than a few dozens) because it uses the whole samples/features to do predictions.
-The more observations, the more computations are needed for predictions.
-A package that includes state-of-the-art algorithms is preferred for efficient implementations of complex GPR tasks.
-For GPR tasks that are computationally expensive, GPU acceleration is especially useful.
-GPflow \cite{de2017gpflow} origins from GPy with much of a similar interface.
-GPflow leverages TensorFlow as its computational backend.
-GPyTorch \cite{gardner2018gpytorch} is a recently developed package that provides GPU acceleration through PyTorch.
-It also contains many state-of-the-art Gaussian processes algorithms.
-Similar to GPflow, GPyTorch provides automatic gradients, thus complex models such as embedding deep neural networks in GP models can be easier developed.
+This section reviews three Python packages for implementing Gaussian processes.
+GPy is a mature and well-documented package in development since 2012 \cite{de2017gpflow}.
+It utilizes NumPy for computations, offering sufficient stability for tasks that are not computationally intensive.
+However, GPR is computationally expensive in high dimensional spaces (beyond a few dozen).
+For complex and computationally intense tasks, packages incorporating advanced algorithms and GPU acceleration are especially preferable.
+GPflow \cite{de2017gpflow} originates from GPy with a similar interface.
+It leverages TensorFlow as its computational backend.
+GPyTorch \cite{gardner2018gpytorch} is a more recent package that provides GPU acceleration through PyTorch.
+Like GPflow, GPyTorch supports automatic gradients, which simplifies the development of complex models, such as those embedding deep neural networks within GP frameworks.